Hapton, Lancashire: Governance

 Hapton was once a township in the ancient parish of Whalley.
 This became a civil parish in 1866, forming part of the Burnley Rural District from 1894 (until 1974).
-However, in 1894, the Padiham Green area of the parish transferred to Padiham and Clowbridge to Dunnockshaw.
+However, in 1894, the Padiham Green area of the parish transferred to [adiham and Clowbridge to Dunnockshaw.
 There were further boundary changes in 1935 when the parish lost another small area to Padiham but gained a detached part of Dunnockshaw.
 2004 saw the parish loose more territory in the north to Padiham, with an area in Lowerhouse transferred to Burnley.

 The village gives its name to the Hapton with Park ward of the Borough of Burnley, which also includes the eastern areas of Padiham.
 In recent years this ward has shown high levels of support for the British National Party, electing a BNP councillor in 2003, 2004, 2006, 2007 and 2008.
 After the 2010 elections, the borough's only remaining BNP councillors were those elected by this ward.
 Sharon Wilkinson lost the final seat in 2012, a decade since the far-right group were first elected to the council.
-The ward elects three councillors, currently Alan Hosker, Tom Commis and Peter Gill, all of the Conservatives.
+The ward elects three councillors, currently Joanne Broughton, Alan Hosker, and Jamie McGowan, all of the Conservatives.
 The parish is represented on Lancashire County Council as part of the Padiham & Burnley West division, represented since 2017 by Alan Hosker.

-The Member of Parliament for Burnley, the constituency into which the parish falls, is Antony Higginbotham (Conservative), who was first elected in 2019.
+The Member of Parliament for Burnley, the constituency into which the parish falls, is Oliver Ryan of the Labour Party, who was first elected in 2024.